• Home

 Black and white photo of Toddy wearing an explorer's hat and holding other hats.

-Toddy also made significant contributions to the field of drama therapy and was a co-founder of the North American Drama Therapy Association (NADTA).
-She taught drama therapy courses at Columbia College and National-Louis University, and presented workshops and papers for 23 annual conferences.
-In 2008, she was honored with the NADTA Service Award in recognition of her substantial time and effort serving the association.
+Toddy was also a pioneer in the field of drama therapy.
+She co-founded the North American Drama Therapy Association (NADTA), taught drama therapy at Columbia College and National-Louis University, and presented papers and workshops at 23 annual conferences.
+In 2008, NADTA honored her with the Service Award in recognition of her decades of dedication and leadership.

-Toddy left words to live by that beautifully capture the spirit of ITA:
+Toddy left us with guiding words that perfectly capture the heart of ITA’s mission:

-The ITA staff will be planning a future celebration to honor Toddy.
-To receive updates regarding this event and/or to contribute memories or photos, please contact info@itachicago.org.
+ITA will be planning a celebration to honor Toddy’s life and legacy.
+To receive updates about the event or to contribute memories or photos, please email info@itachicago.org.

 Read the Obituary here